The mystical mountains of Vorizi, Spili, Rethymno, Crete

 Poppy Flowers

 Even today, the spirit of that ancient goddess still lingers in the land.
-Vibrant red flowers scattered across the countryside, igniting roadsides, meadows, and fields with their gentle yet passionate flare.
+Vibrant red flowers are scattered across the countryside, igniting roadsides, meadows, and fields with their gentle yet passionate flare.

 Poppies and dandelions growing at the roadside